-Describe the district's procedures for requesting an initial evaluation for students who may have disabilities and students who may be gifted who are enrolled in the school district.
+Describe the district's procedures for requesting an initial evaluation for students who may have disabilities and students who may be gifted who are enrolled in the public school system.

-Procedures for referral for a full and individual evaluation for students suspected of having a disability: When the CPS team concludes that a student has not made sufficient progress in response to focused interventions (Tier 2 and Tier 3) attempted in the regular classroom or the focused intervention cannot be faded, and team members suspect a disability, they refer the student for a full and individual evaluation.
-At this time, a designated school staff member obtains Initial Consent for Evaluation and submits a referral packet to the appropriate evaluation specialist's office.
+Procedures for Referral for Comprehensive Evaluation (students suspected of having a disability):

+When the CPS team concludes that a student has not made sufficient progress in response to focused interventions (Tier 2 and Tier 3) attempted in the regular classroom, and team members suspect a disability, they refer the student for a comprehensive evaluation.
+When a referral is made, the following occurs: